Kelly's Brook Shared-Use Path

 Concerns

-about 3 years agoCLOSED: This brainstormer has concluded.What concerns do you have about using this trail as a shared-use path?
+over 3 years agoCLOSED: This brainstormer has concluded.What concerns do you have about using this trail as a shared-use path?

 Join the conversation by sharing your ideas, comments, and concerns about Kelly's Brook shared-use path right here on the project's Idea Boards.
 Explore the boards to see other ideas and concerns and add your comments.